Integrity check of downloaded software or firmware files

 Example using 7-Zip on Windows

-• With 7-Zip installed, right-click the downloaded file in the File Explorer; for .zip files, do not unzip before checking.
+• With 7-Zip installed, right-click the downloaded file in the file explorer; for .zip files, do not unzip before checking.

 • Select the context menu entry CRC SHASHA-256.